Tatu Varmanen: Östers IF

 Following four seasons in Finland, Varmanen returned to his native Sweden, signing with Östers IF.
 He made his debut for Öster on 11 April 2021 playing full 90 minutes in a match against Örgryte.
+In March 2022, he signed a two-year contract extension with the club.
+After Öster had won the promotion to Allsvenskan at the end of 2024, Varmanen extended his contract with the club in late November 2024.

 International career

 Varmanen has represented both Finland U-18 and Finland U-19.

+Personal life

+Born in Sweden to Finnish parents, Varmanen spent the majority of his childhood in Stockholm.
+His mother is from Tornio and father from Lahti.
+He holds a dual Finnish-Swedish citizenship.